 As Massachusetts senator Charles Sumner sat writing at his desk in the Senate Chamber on May 22, 1856, he was brutally assaulted by Representative Preston Brooks of South Carolina.
 Angered by Sumner's "Crime against Kansas" speech, in which Sumner criticized South Carolina senator Andrew Butler, Brooks struck Sumner repeatedly with a heavy cane.
 During the long recuperation that followed, Sumner's empty desk in the Senate chamber stood as a powerful symbol of the tensions between North and South in the years before the Civil War.
 This dramatic event was just one episode in a long Senate career that lasted from 1851 to 1874.
 When Sumner returned to full-time Senate duties in 1859, he continued to fight for abolition.
 With the end of war and ratification of the Thirteenth Amendment in 1865, he concentrated on providing full political and civil rights to African Americans and went on to author one of the nation's first civil rights bills.
 He died in 1874.

 Ohioan Benjamin Wade was one of the most influential members of the Civil War and Reconstruction-era Senate.
-Like his other Radical Republicans, Wade supported the abolition of slavery and called for civil rights for freedmen.
+Like his Radical Republican colleagues, Wade supported the abolition of slavery and called for civil rights for freedmen.
 He chaired the Joint Committee on the Conduct of War, which analyzed a broad range of issues, including Union military losses, the mistreatment of Union prisoners by Confederate forces, and the massacre of Cheyenne Indians.
 He co-authored the Wade-Davis Bill with Representative Henry Davis of Maryland to provide for the readmission to representation of rebel states upon meeting certain conditions, such as providing African American men the right to vote.
 President Lincoln pocket-vetoed the bill, preferring a more moderate reconstruction plan.
 Elected president pro tempore by the Senate in 1867, Wade was the next in line of presidential succession during President Andrew Johnson's impeachment trial.